Posted Date: 9 Aug 2012

 Impact on End User

 The general University transition of individual users with Collaboration Services accounts and voice mail-only mailboxes to Unified Messaging is complete.
-Through June 15, NUIT will be confirming that all voice mailboxes have been accounted for before the legacy Octel voice mail service is taken offline later in 2013.
+NUIT is currently confirming that all voice mailboxes have been accounted for before the legacy Octel voice mail service is taken offline later in 2013.
 School or department Local Readiness Team Leads (LRTLs) should contact NUIT Support Services directly if they still have voice mailboxes that have not been transitioned to Unified Messaging.

 Users forwarding messages from Collaboration Services to any other email application will lose some functionality of Unified Messaging.
 A full Unified Messaging features matrix outlining the capabilities of specific email programs is available on the NUIT Collaboration Services Web site.